VHI Head Office, VHI House, Lower Abbey St, Dublin 1 – Client VHI

 The SCS bus system was installed in the open plan office areas and the core of the building and Vantage controls managed the architectural lighting in the main church reception and the DMX colour changing system used for the façade lighting around the whole building.

 Daylight harvesting motion sensors were installed throughout the building to give additional energy savings by dimming the DALI luminaires to achieve a consistent light level and also an improved ambiance in these areas.
-Scene selecting controllers were used to offer manual local adjustment of the lights in meeting rooms and cellular offices.
+Scene selecting controllers with touch screen interfaces were used to offer manual local adjustment of the lights in meeting rooms and cellular offices.

 Consultant Electrical Engineer: